Stinkweed to false flax: oilseeds race to reap biofuel bonanza

 It is among a handful of crops that could provide alternatives to the world’s most widely used oilseeds, soybeans and canola, crushed to produce oil used in cooking and biofuels, plus high-protein meal for pigs and chickens.

-"How often is a brand new oilseed introduced?"
-Brian Engel, director of biofuels at agribusiness giant Bunge Ltd (BG.N), told Reuters after visiting the field in Arenzville.
+“How often is a brand new oilseed introduced?”
+Brian Engel, director of biofuels at agribusiness giant Bunge Ltd, told Reuters after visiting the field in Arenzville.

 “We’re going to do everything we can to get that seed crushed and get the oil and meal into the marketplace.”